The 67 Best Zombie Movies Ever Made - A Countdown

 There's everything in here.
 Movie-within-a-movie, comedy, indie drama, blockbuster action, gore, and splatstick.
 Little-known gems and mega-known classics.
-Zombies created by voodoo, satanic rituals, viral infections or comets.
+Zombies created by voodoo, satanic rituals, viral infections, global pandemics or comets.
 These could be called zombies, infected, undead, demons, etc. One thing is sure, they would love to eat you.

 Why 67 picks?
 Welp, it's a great number.
 It's a perfect halfway between the bland 50 and the exhaustive 100.

 And that's the main idea of this "the best zombie movies ever made" list, to offer a deep introduction to the undead genre.

 Umberto Lenzi's mess is one of those movies that you have to see for yourself.
 It's one of those entertaining hot garbage films that's incredibly funny for the wrong reasons and also generates a deserved cult status.